AndreBaltazar8/ablac/README.md

 - Variable declarations with type check (in functions, globally and class fields)
 - Type inference algorithm
 - Send values to lambdas and other scopes
-  * Don't allow to call functions that capture context before it is declared in another function
+  * Don't allow calling functions that capture context before it is declared in another function
 - Sending compiler context to functions with "compile" modifier
   * Allow reading compiler info
   * Allow modification of code